OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

 ```

 Information on the NEON sites can be found in the
-`NEON_Field_Site_Metadata_20220412.csv` file on GitHub.
-It can be
+`NEON_Field_Site_Metadata_20220412.csv` file in the `eco4cast`
-filtered to only include aquatic sites.
-This table has information about
+repository on GitHub.
+It can be filtered to only include aquatic sites.
-the field sites, including location, ecoregion, information about the
+This table has information about the field sites, including location,
-watershed (e.g. elevation, mean annual precipitation and temperature),
+ecoregion, information about the watershed (e.g. elevation, mean annual
-and lake depth.
+precipitation and temperature), and lake depth.

 ``` r
 # read in the sites data